AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 A good answer should:

-respond to the intent of the prompt
+respond to the prompt’s intent

 mention the brand in the right context